rickfay/z17-randomizer/README.md

 - Letter in a Bottle pickup text has been removed

+- Great Rupee Fairy will now logically guarantee (at least) 3000 Rupees are available between placed Purples, Silvers, and Golds.

 - The randomizer will no longer generate a `Standard.toml` preset that overwrites itself.
 Instead, an `Example.toml` preset is provided to demonstrate the correct format, and you may modify or delete it ~~at your own peril.~~